Printing (PDF)

 }

-Patient age recode (Major reason for this visit = Preventive care) {NAMCS 2019 PUF}
+Patient age recode (Major reason for this visit = Preventive care) (knowns only) {NAMCS 2019 PUF}

 Level n Number (000) SE (000) LL (000) UL (000) Percent SE LL UL